 Sightseeing in Florence: Visit the Uffizi gallery the oldest gallery in the world with a collection of the greatest works of the Renaissance commissioned largely by the Medici family, works include Botticelli's (Birth of Venus).
 Also visit the Galleria Dell' Accademia which contains Michelangelo's original David.
 The magnificent Cathedral dominates the city with excellent views from its cupola and Giotto's Bell Tower.

+Take a stroll across the famous Ponte Vecchio bridge or enjoy the beautiful Pitti Palace and its lovely gardens.
 For the best views of the city visit Piazzale Michelangelo and then onto San Miniato al Monte to visit one of the most beautiful Romanesque churches in Italy.